Virtual restaurants are an excellent opportunity for restauranteurs to build profitable businesses with relatively little risk.

 Keep an eye out for unusual opportunities.
 For example, since COVID hit, many hotels have begun renting out their unused kitchens to people who run virtual restaurants.

-Most ghost kitchens come fully equipped, but be sure to check that it has everything you need.
+Most ghost kitchens come fully equipped, including essential items like butcher blocks, but be sure to check that it has everything you need.

 Once you’ve found a good spot, you need to choose an appropriate plan.
 Each kitchen operator will have its own pricing, but you typically have a lot of flexibility.